 In my previous article What is WordPress? we took a thorough overview and look at WordPress and why it’s such a great platform for building websites.

 If you’re been around WordPress for a while you might have heard of the Genesis Framework.
 But if you’re not familiar with the concept of a framework, how the Genesis Framework works and what it does, then it can be difficult to understand the many benefits it brings to a WordPress powered website.

-Maybe you’re an upcoming or experienced web designer or developer who’s new to WordPress, frameworks or Genesis.
+Maybe you’re a web designer or developer who’s new to WordPress, frameworks or Genesis.
 Or perhaps you’re someone looking for a new website who’d like to understand the benefits and solid website foundation the Genesis Framework provides to any WordPress website.